middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/appconfig-extension/+page.md

 - The extension polls AppConfig on a schedule controlled by `AWS_APPCONFIG_EXTENSION_POLL_INTERVAL_SECONDS`.
 Set `cacheExpiry` to match this interval to avoid serving stale configuration.
 - The extension listens on port `2772` by default.
 Override with the `AWS_APPCONFIG_EXTENSION_HTTP_PORT` environment variable.

+## Troubleshooting

+- **`ECONNREFUSED 127.0.0.1:2772`** at invocation time means the AppConfig Lambda Extension layer is not attached to your function.
+Add the layer ARN (region- and architecture-specific) from the AWS docs linked under Prerequisites.
+- **`HTTP 400` / `BadRequestException`** typically means the `application`, `environment`, or `configuration` value in `fetchData` does not match an existing AppConfig resource.
+Use the resource name or ID exactly as defined in AppConfig.
+- **`HTTP 403`** means the layer reached AppConfig but IAM denied the call.
+Grant `appconfig:StartConfigurationSession` and `appconfig:GetLatestConfiguration` for the specific configuration profile ARNs your function reads.
+- The layer ARN is regional.
+A function deployed to `us-east-1` cannot reuse the `eu-west-1` ARN; pick the matching row from the [AWS layer list](https://docs.aws.amazon.com/appconfig/latest/userguide/appconfig-integration-lambda-extensions.html#appconfig-integration-lambda-extensions-enabling).

 ## Sample usage (JSON configuration)

 ```javascript